Decentralized-Earth/gamblecoin/README.md

 # Gamblecoin Blockchain

-Gamblecoin - a fork of Litecoin version with random bonus blocks.
+Gamblecoin - A new fork of Litecoin with random bonus blocks and super Blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

    - 1 min block target
    - Difficulty retargets every 5 min with accelerated diff adjustment in the beginning